 provided that no Change Request may be notified in the period from 24 December to 2 January in any Year, inclusive.

-First Gas will publish any Draft Change Request [on OATIS] within 3 Business Days of receiving it.
+First Gas will publish any Draft Change Request on OATIS within 3 Business Days of receiving it.

 Within 10 Business Days following First Gas’ publication of a Draft Change Request, any Interested Party may request the Change Requestor to provide additional, relevant information in relation to the proposed change.

-The Change Requestor shall provide both First Gas and GIC with the additional information requested pursuant to section 17.5 as soon as practicable and in any case not later than 5 Business Days following such request being made.
+The Change Requestor shall provide both First Gas and GIC with the additional information requested pursuant to section 17.5 as soon as practicable and in any case not later than 5 Business Days following the request being made.

 Within 10 Business Days following First Gas’ publication of a Draft Change Request, any Interested Party may notify both First Gas and GIC: